Why was the feed ban introduced?

 The derogations are based on strict channeling requirements.
 The aim is to avoid cross-contamination, between allowed feed materials and none allowed feed materials thus ensuring that particular species are not fed with material containing prohibited ruminant materials.

-Read a summerized version of the exisitng derogations provided for in Annex IV to the TSE Regulation (food.ec.europa.eu).
+Read a summarized version of the existing derogations provided for in Annex IV to the TSE Regulation (food.ec.europa.eu).

 Controls